Mark Potash: Analyzing the Bears' draft class

 OK with the Mitch Trubisky pick?

-It’s hard to see right now how Trubisky is that much better than Deshaun Watson, but Ryan Pace’s willingness to go all-in on his conviction is admirable.
+It’s hard to see right now how Trubisky is that much better than Deshaun Watson, but Pace’s willingness to go all-in on his conviction is admirable.

 If it doesn’t work out, there will be plenty of time to tell him how wrong he was.

 Do the Bears have a quarterback controversy?

-Within Halas Hall, no. But outside of Halas Hall — absolutely, unless Mike Glennon quickly establishes himself as a quarterback the Bears can win with.
-In the current environment, there’s only one quarterback that Bears fans will be in the mood to lose with, and that’s Mitch Trubisky. if Glennon falters, it was a bad read by Pace.
-I Trubisky falters, it’s growing pains.
+Within Halas Hall, no. But outside of Halas Hall, absolutely, unless Mike Glennon quickly establishes himself as a quarterback the Bears can win with.
+In the current environment, there’s only one quarterback that Bears fans will be in the mood to lose with, and that’s Trubisky.
+If Glennon falters, it was a bad read by Pace.
+If Trubisky falters, it’s growing pains.
 Huge difference.

 My favorite pick …

 Ashland tight end Adam Shaheen in the second round (45th overall).
-Love his potential as a dynamic, match-up nightmare downfield threat.
-And it’s another test of Ryan Pace’s conviction in a player he rated higher than others and his evaluation that a player who dominates at a small school level can be a difference-maker in the NFL.
+Love his potential as a dynamic, matchup-nightmare downfield threat.
+And it’s another test of Pace’s conviction in a player he rated higher than others and his evaluation that a player who dominates at a small-school level can be a difference-maker in the NFL.

 The Bears will regret …

 Having only five picks in this draft.
 It looks like this will end up being a pretty deep draft.
-Unless Trubisky ends up becoming Aaron Rodgers, the Bears could have traded down and filled more holes.
+Unless Trubisky ends up becoming Aaron Rodgers, the Bears could’ve traded down and filled more holes.

 The Bears filled this need …

 Hope.
-By drafting Mitch Trubisky, the Bears have a player that fans can look to for the next one or two seasons as a reason for optimism.
+By drafting Trubisky, the Bears have a player fans can look to for the next one or two seasons as a reason for optimism.
 In that regard, it was a master stroke by Pace.
-Let Mike Glennon get the Bears from Point A to Point B, then let the No. 2 overall pick take over when the Bears are ready to win big.
+Let Glennon get the Bears from Point A to Point B, then let the No. 2 overall pick take over when the Bears are ready to win big.
 Even if that scenario turns out to be balderdash, with Trubisky, it at least could happen — and Bears fans will cling to it like a new-born child.

 The Bears missed this need …

 A defensive end.
-The Bears had a chance to get a player in Jonathan Allen or Solomon Thomas who would have provided a dynamic upgrade from workmanlike Mitch Unrein that could have had a chain-reaction impact on the defense.
-Now they’re counting on 2016 third-round pick Jonathan Bullard to take a quantum leap in 2017.
+The Bears had a chance to get a player — Jonathan Allen or Solomon Thomas — who would’ve provided a dynamic upgrade from workmanlike Mitch Unrein.
+That could’ve had a chain-reaction impact.
+Now they’re counting on 2016 third-round pick Jonathan Bullard to make a quantum leap in 2017.

 The Bears draft was ….

-A big roll of the dice for Ryan Pace.
-He could have played it safe and traded down for more picks that addressed the myriad issues on his roster.
-Instead he took boom-or-bust shots with his first two picks.
-The Bears will not be uninteresting in the next couple of seasons.
+A big roll of the dice for Pace.
+He could’ve played it safe and traded down for more picks to address the myriad issues on his roster.
+Instead, he took boom-or-bust shots with his first two picks.
+The Bears will not be uninteresting the next couple of seasons.